 A. You can still get compensation for as long as you’re medically unable to return to work, or as long as you still lose some earnings because of your injury.
 Earnings loss benefits stop at age 65, except where it’s noted in the Act.

 A. Only disability benefits under the Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) will reduce your earnings loss benefits from the WCB.

 Twelve months after your injury caused a loss of earnings, 50 per cent of any CPP or QPP disability payments you received for that same injury will be treated as earnings and will be deducted from future WCB compensation benefits.

 Your WCB earnings loss benefits aren’t affected by any income you get from social assistance or other insurance plans.
 However, these other sources may reduce what they pay you while you’re getting WCB earnings loss benefits.
 To make sure you don’t have to repay any overpayments, let these other sources know as soon as you start getting WCB benefits.

 In the event of a workplace motor vehicle collision, the WCB is the first insurer.
 If you think your collision is related to your employment, you must first submit your report to the WCB.
 If it is determined that the collision is not related to your employment, then an application can be pursued with SGI.

-A. If you’re going to need medical treatment, or if you’re already getting it, contact your WCB representative before leaving the province.
-Your representative will let you know how this might affect your compensation benefits.
+A. If you’re going to need medical treatment, or if you’re already getting it, contact your customer care facilitator before leaving the province.
+Your customer care facilitator will let you know how this might affect your compensation benefits.

 A. Moving out of the province can affect your benefits and your medical treatment or rehabilitation.
-Before moving, contact your WCB representative for details on how it could affect your claim.
+Before moving, contact your customer care facilitator for details on how it could affect your claim.